openfl/OpenFLDevelopersGuide/working-with-byte-arrays/README.md

 The readObject() method reads an object in serialized AMF from a ByteArray and stores it in an object of the specified type.
 The following example reads the order file from the desktop into a ByteArray (inBytes), uncompresses it, and calls readObject() to store it in the XML object orderXML.
 The example uses a for each() loop construct to add each node to a text area for display.
 The example also displays the value of the objectEncoding property along with a header for the contents of the order file.

-import flash.filesystem.*; import flash.display.Sprite; import flash.display.TextField; import flash.utils.ByteArray;
+import openfl.filesystem.*; import openfl.display.Sprite; import openfl.display.TextField; import openfl.utils.ByteArray;

 public class ReadObjectExample extends Sprite